v16s/hacksrm-block-split/README.md

-# Block Splitter
+# Block | Split

 Imagine carrying out a transaction for your friends and being owed 5ETH by 5 different people in 5 different proportions.
-Block splitter aims to make it easier for the people who are involved in such transactions to interact on the blockchain as well as tokenize the split amount owed
+Block|Split aims to make it easier for the people who are involved in such transactions to interact on the blockchain.